geison66/react-gpt/README.md

 1. Clone this repo
 2. Run `yarn`
-3. Run `npm run examples` for client side rendering, `npm start` for server side rendering.
+3. Run `yarn run examples` for client side rendering, `yarn start` for server side rendering.
 4. Point your browser to http://localhost:8080

 ## Contributing to this project